tailcallhq/tailcallhq.github.io/docs/directives.md

 ### dedupe

-This flag when set to `true` prevents duplicate HTTP requests from being executed concurrently, reducing resource load.
+This flag when set to `true` prevents duplicate gRPC requests from being executed concurrently, reducing resource load.
 If not specified, this feature defaults to `false`.

 ```graphql showLineNumbers
 schema @grpc(